-St Pierre and Miquelon profile
+St Pierre and Miquelon profile - Overview

 The sole remnant of France's once-extensive possessions in North America, the Atlantic islands of St Pierre and Miquelon lie off the Canadian island of Newfoundland.